-Discrimination has been brought the attention of policy makers on a federal, state, and local level.
+The issue of discrimination has been brought to the attention of policy makers on the federal, state, and local levels.
 Each have adopted legislation prohibiting discrimination, with states and local jurisdictions adopting more stringent measures as each see fit.
 Title VI of the Civil Rights Act of 1964 originally prohibited discrimination on the basis of race, color, or national origin in programs and activities receiving federal financial assistance.
-Title VIII of the Civil Rights Act of 1968, also known as the Fair Housing Act, was passed protect persons from discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap.
+Title VIII of the Civil Rights Act of 1968, also known as the Fair Housing Act, was passed protect persons from discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap.

-Since then, notable additions to the State of Illinois Human Rights Acts extended these protections to include sexual orientation to the listing of protected classes in 2006.
+Since the passage of the Civil Rights Act of 1968, notable additions to the State of Illinois Human Rights Acts extended these protections to include sexual orientation in the listing of protected classes in 2006.
 This legislation was actually passed after the City of Urbana had already adopted this policy with its amended Human Rights Ordinance in 2000 (see appendix G).
 Focus on these efforts on the part of policy makers has changed the landscape of housing market practices over the years.
 In Urbana, discrimination complaints have reduced significantly in the last decade, a good indicator that the landlords have increasingly taken notice of these laws and made efforts to comply with subsequent regulations.
-Appendix E offers data on the complaints received since 2000.
+Appendix E offers data on the complaints received since 2000, showing that complaints have dropped from 17 in 2001 to 9 in 2004, with the lowest account of complaints occurring in 2005 at 3.
 Also important to note is the Landlord-Tenant Relationships chapter of the Human Rights Ordinance found in Appendix F, offering further stipulations on best practices to be taken on the part of the landlords in the community as well as on the part of the tenants.